tedorellana/learning/SAA-C03.md

 ## Automated backups ##
 Allow you to recover your database to any point in time within your specified retention period, which can be up to 35 days.
 The recovery process creates a new Amazon RDS instance with a new endpoint, and the process takes time proportional to the size of the database.
 Automated backups are enabled by default and occur daily during the backup window.

+## A transit gateway ##
+Is a network transit hub that you can use to interconnect your virtual private clouds (VPCs) and on-premises networks.
+As your cloud infrastructure expands globally, inter-Region peering connects transit gateways together using the AWS Global Infrastructure.

+## Amazon EC2 Lifecycle hooks to your Auto Scaling groups ##
+ Amazon EC2 Auto Scaling offers the ability to add lifecycle hooks to your Auto Scaling groups.
+These hooks let you create solutions that are aware of events in the Auto Scaling instance lifecycle, and then perform a custom action on instances when the corresponding lifecycle event occurs.

+## EBS Encryption ##
+Creating a KMS key policy that enforces EBS encryption does not automatically encrypt EBS volumes.
+You need to create encrypted EBS volumes and attach them to EC2 instances to ensure that all data written to the volumes are encrypted at rest.
+Amazon EBS encryption as a straight-forward encryption solution for your EBS resources associated with your EC2 instances.
+With Amazon EBS encryption, you aren't required to build, maintain, and secure your own key management infrastructure.
+Amazon EBS encryption uses AWS KMS keys when creating encrypted volumes and snapshots.
+Encryption operations occur on the servers that host EC2 instances, ensuring the security of both data-at-rest and data-in-transit between an instance and its attached EBS storage.
+You can attach both encrypted and unencrypted volumes to an instance simultaneously.

+## EBS volumes ##
+An Amazon EBS volume is a durable, block-level storage device that you can attach to your instances.
+After you attach a volume to an instance, you can use it as you would use a physical hard drive.
+EBS volumes are flexible.
+For current-generation volumes attached to current-generation instance types, you can dynamically increase size, modify the provisioned IOPS capacity, and change volume type on live production volumes.

+## Amazon Simple Email Service (Amazon SES) ##
+Lets you reach customers confidently without an on-premises Simple Mail Transfer Protocol (SMTP) email server using the Amazon SES API or SMTP interface.

+## Service control policies (SCPs) ##
+Are a type of organization policy that you can use to manage permissions in your organization.
+SCPs offer central control over the maximum available permissions for all accounts in your organization.

+## Elastic Container Services ##
+microservices

+## GP Volumens ##
+Gp3 $ 0.08 usd per gb
+Gp2 $ 0.10 usd per gb
+Both GP2 and GP3 has max IOPS 16000 but GP3 is cost effective.

+## ElastiCache Redis ##
+Supports sorting and ranking operations needed for the top 10 leaderboard.
+The cached leaderboard can be retrieved from Redis